Generative Experiences for Digital Mental Health Interventions: Evidence from a Randomized Study: Results

 \subsection{GUIDE Generated Diverse but Structured Interaction Sequences}

 We analyzed the diversity and organization of interaction sequences for interaction primitives ($\tau$) using information-theoretic and sequence-based measures; formal definitions of these metrics are provided in Appendix \ref{app:diversity-structure}.
 GUIDE exhibits high diversity in modular primitive usage, with a normalized entropy of 0.87 (on a 0--1 scale, where higher values indicate a more uniform distribution of available interaction primitives).
-GUIDE also produces varied sequences with an average sequence similarity of 0.40 (on a 0–1 scale), indicating that sessions share common building blocks but differ in how these primitives are arranged.
+Across 122 sessions, GUIDE produced 76 unique interaction sequences.
+GUIDE also produced varied sequences with an average sequence similarity of 0.40 (on a 0–1 scale), indicating that sessions share common building blocks but differ in how these primitives are arranged.
 In contrast, the control condition follows an identical sequence across all sessions (sequence similarity = 1.00).

 To assess whether GUIDE's variation reflects meaningful structure and not arbitrary composition, we compare its sequences against shuffled baselines that preserve the same modules within each session but randomly permute their order.
 This isolates the role of ordering: any differences between observed and shuffled sequences reflect non-random organization rather than differences in content.
 Under this comparison, GUIDE exhibits higher sequence similarity than shuffled sequences (0.40 vs. 0.36, $p < .01$), and lower transition entropy (0.87 vs. 0.90, $p < .01$).
 Here, transition entropy measures how predictable the next interaction primitive is given the current one; lower values indicate more predictable transitions between modules.
 Together, these results show that GUIDE’s interaction flows are more structured and less arbitrary than would be expected if primitives were arranged at random.